-Many successful business started this way including Facebook.
+Many successful businesses started this way including Facebook.
 Initially it was launched as ‘The Facebook’ and lacked many of the features it has today to offer its users.
 If they would have sat on it to perfect on their assumptions they would not have succeeded.
-By launching an MVP with just a few basic features Zuckerberg was able to gather both quantitative and qualitative feedback about how to tweak their service and which features to include to serve their users better.
+By launching an MVP with just a few basic features Zuckerberg was able to gather both quantitative and qualitative feedback about how to tweak their service and which features to include serving their users better.

-Traditional product development methods which requires a long period of perfecting the product have become redundant.
-In order to avoid creating a product that nobody wants launching a product with just basic functionalities to read customer behavior is better than wasting a long period of time and huge amount of money by putting too much effort in perfecting a product.
+A traditional product development method which requires a long period of perfecting the product has become redundant.
+In order to avoid creating a product that nobody wants launching a product with just basic functionalities to read customer behaviour is better than wasting a long period of time and huge amount of money by putting too much effort in perfecting a product.

 Therefore, it is very important for start-ups to adopt realistic approach towards accessing the demand of the market and the consumer they intend to target.
 Failing to use methods which give accurate stats could lead to a wasted idea, time and finances.
 Let us help you at startup.pk, with the attest trends and approaches of the markets.